Providing loving care to young children helps them to be mentally healthy.

 Help Strengthen Your Child’s Attachment to You

 - Sensitively respond to your child’s cues.
-This helps her feel safe and loved.
+This helps them feel safe and loved.

-- Comfort your child when he is upset.
+- Comfort your child when they are upset.

-- Allow your child to lead your play with her.
+- Allow your child to lead your play with them.

 Help Your Child Understand Feelings

 - Teach your child that all feelings are normal.

 - Talk to your child about your feelings and what they feel like in your body, e.g., my shoulders get tight when I am mad.

 - Look at pictures with your child and ask them what people are feeling in the pictures.

 - Recognize your child’s feelings and talk to them about them.